ServiceWeaver/weaver/website/blog/testing.md

    define the invariant that a user should never have a negative bank account balance.

-Finally, given a system to test, a workload, and a set of invariants, a deterministic simulator will run millions of random operations&mdash;drawn from the workload&mdash;against the system, checking that the invariants always hold.
+Given a system to test, a workload, and a set of invariants, a deterministic simulator runs millions of random operations&mdash;drawn from the workload&mdash;against the system, checking that the invariants always hold.
-While the simulator runs operations, it will also perform all sorts of nefarious actions like injecting network delays, re-ordering messages, and artificially failing services.
+While the simulator runs operations, it also performs all sorts of nefarious actions like injecting network delays, re-ordering messages, and artificially failing services.

-While these executions might appear both chaotic and random, in actuality, a deterministic simulator is very careful to execute with precision and determinism.
+While these executions are randomized and have injected failures, they are also deterministic.
 When a simulator discovers an invariant violation, it can report the exact sequence of events that led to the violation and can replay the sequence on command.
 This allows you to debug what went wrong in your system, fix it, and then replay the failure inducing execution to ensure your fix is